jutinwang/Algo_Visualizer/README.md

 # Algo_Visualizer
-Way for me to learn algorithms and GUI
+Way for me to learn algorithms and GUI.